How does your data get compromised on the internet?

 Today, about 3.9 billion people are connected to the internet or about half of the world’s total population.
 Everyone in this pool is susceptible to multiple forms of cyber attacks for every second they remain connected to the internet.
 We are not even counting how many different devices each one of us owns...

 10 MILLION!
 That is the estimated total number of cyber attacks happening globally every single day.
 As technology advances, more of our lives are connected to the cyber world.
 This opens up more avenues for attackers to breach, while security companies find new ways to prevent.
 Though it’s a cat and mouse game between the attackers and the ones trying to prevent it, the onus is upon us to be aware, informed, and protected.
+Just to give you some perspective, Global Sign has highlighted some of the biggest attacks that occurred in 2019 and what's ahead for 2020.

 Breakdown of reported incident claims for insurance submitted to AIG